dpgover/mercado-chain/README.md

   *Check the logs (`docker logs -f <container_name>`) and wait until it finishes*

-- 3 accounts will be created by default, with password `darodaro`
+- 3 accounts will be created by default, with password `M3rc4d0Ch41n88`
 - `geth attach http://localhost:8545` to get a console
 - In the geth console, you can execute `eth.syncing` to view the progress of the syncing process